fiscompunipamplona/unid2_introPython/README.md

-# unid2_introPython
+# Unid.
+2: introducción a Python
-Introducción a python
+## Versión a trabjar 3.5